Neelakurinji123/Kindle-picture-frame/README.md

 gzip video_k3.gmv
 ```

-8. Copy a video file to kindle and play it.
+h) Copy a video file to kindle and play it.

 PW1: